Back to Blog

 Price: Free (100 subscribers) / $49/mo at 10,000 subscribers.
 Transactional emails included at no extra cost.

-The platform was purpose-built for SaaS, not repurposed e-commerce software.
+The platform was purpose-built for subscription businesses.
 The visual sequence builder creates onboarding flows, trial conversions, and churn prevention campaigns without code.
 The AI generates complete email sequences from a prompt.
 Describe what you want, and you get working flows in minutes.
+Understanding what email sequences are and how they drive conversion helps you get the most from this feature.

 For v0 projects with Stripe payment integration, Sequenzy's native OAuth connects in seconds.
 It syncs MRR, LTV, plan changes, and payment events automatically.
 Segment users by "Pro plan" or "churned last month" without custom code.
-The revenue attribution shows which emails actually drive MRR.
+The revenue attribution shows which emails actually drive MRR, not just opens and clicks.

 Where it falls short: No SMS messaging, no landing page builder, smaller integration ecosystem than legacy platforms.
 For landing pages, v0 can generate them directly.